DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateFilterExpression.md

 ---
 ---
 ##### shortDescription
 Specifies the column's custom rules to filter data.
-Does not apply if you set the column's [headerFilter]({basewidgetpath}//Configuration/columns/headerFilter/).[dataSource]({basewidgetpath}/Configuration/columns/headerFilter/#dataSource).

 ##### param(filterValue): any
 A user input value.